 One of the natural health food companies that I trust for optimal, raw and organic foods is Organic Traditions.
-They sell a truly raw almond, which appears to be sourced from Italy.
+They sell a truly raw almond, which is mainly sourced from Italy.
 Organic Traditions Premium Raw Shelled Almonds are Certified Organic, Kosher, Gluten-Free, non-irradiated, non-pasterized, sustainably grown and harvested and are Fair Trade Certified.

 - US customers can find OT Raw Almonds on Amazon.com